DibyajyotiBiswal57/programs/README.md

 ## 🎯 What's This About?

 Welcome to the **ultimate programming practice repository**!
-This project contains solutions to 89 carefully selected programming problems across **18 different programming languages**.
+This project contains solutions to many carefully selected programming problems across **18 different programming languages**.

 Whether you're:
 - 🎓 **Learning to code** - Find examples in your favorite language